Sete Salões

 Human History

-The Rio Doce Valley has been inhabited since prehistoric times, and rock art associated with indigenous cultures has been documented in rockshelters across the region.
+The Rio Doce Valley has been inhabited since prehistoric times, and rock art associated with indigenous cultures has been documented in the Pedra Letreiro and Lapa da Onça rockshelters within the park, which are protected archaeological sites.
+[1] The Krenak people maintain ancestral connections to this landscape, particularly to the cave complex and burial grounds.
 The valley served as a major route of colonial expansion into the interior of Minas Gerais, and the surrounding area was progressively cleared for agriculture, cattle ranching, and iron ore smelting from the eighteenth century onward.
-The quartzite formations of Sete Salões, while resistant to agricultural conversion, were subjected to selective timber extraction and charcoal production that reduced forest cover across the region.
 The Rio Doce watershed has been profoundly affected by iron ore mining and the 2015 Samarco tailings dam failure, which released hundreds of millions of cubic metres of mining waste into the river system.

 Park History

-Sete Salões was established as a state park in Minas Gerais to protect its distinctive quartzite geological formations and associated biodiversity, and to contribute to ecological recovery in the heavily impacted Rio Doce Valley.
-The park's establishment reflected growing recognition of the value of geological and biological heritage in the region and the importance of protected areas as refugia for wildlife in a landscape dominated by agriculture and mining.
+Sete Salões was established as a state park by Minas Gerais Decree nº 39.908 of 22 September 1998, to protect its distinctive quartzite geological formations and associated biodiversity, and to contribute to ecological recovery in the heavily impacted Rio Doce Valley.
+[1] The park's establishment reflected growing recognition of the value of geological and biological heritage in the region and the importance of protected areas as refugia for wildlife in a landscape dominated by agriculture and mining.
 Management by IEF has focused on controlling illegal access, preventing fires, and monitoring the recovery of forest vegetation within the park boundary.
 The reserve has gained additional prominence in the context of the Renova Foundation's environmental restoration programme following the 2015 Samarco disaster.

 Major Trails And Attractions

 The quartzite formations of Sete Salões are the primary attraction, offering visitors an unusual geological landscape of rocky chambers, narrow passages, and exposed cliff faces rising above the surrounding forest.
+[1] The caves and rock art sites, including Pedra Letreiro and Lapa da Onça, provide an additional dimension of archaeological and cultural heritage.
 The formations provide natural viewpoints across the Rio Doce Valley landscape.
-Trails access both the rocky outcrops — with their specialised rupestrian flora — and the sheltered forest zones in ravines, offering contrasting environments within a compact area.
+Trails access both the rocky outcrops — with their specialised rupestrian flora — and the sheltered forest zones in ravines.
 Birdwatching on and around the quartzite formations rewards visitors with sightings of cliff-nesting raptors, swifts, and a diversity of Atlantic Forest birds.
-The combination of geological interest and ecological value makes Sete Salões a distinctive ecotourism destination.
+Visitor infrastructure includes camping facilities, lodging, and a restaurant.

 Visitor Facilities And Travel

-Sete Salões is accessible by road from regional towns in the Rio Doce Valley area.
-Visitor facilities include trail access and park administration, with IEF staff managing entry and providing basic visitor orientation.
-The park's location in the Rio Doce Valley means that regional infrastructure including accommodation and supplies is available in nearby municipalities.
+Sete Salões is accessible by road from regional towns in the Rio Doce Valley area, including Resplendor (approximately 50 km) and Governador Valadares (approximately 100 km).
+Visitor facilities include trail access, camping, lodging, and a restaurant.
+[1] Park administration is managed by IEF, with staff managing entry and providing basic visitor orientation.
 Visitors are advised to contact IEF in advance to confirm access conditions and any requirements for entry.
 The rocky terrain requires sturdy footwear, and visitors to the formations should be prepared for exposed conditions with limited shade on the quartzite surfaces.

 Conservation And Sustainability